 Preliminary CEPT position

-CEPT supports new primary allocations for the radiolocation service in portions of the 3 to 50 MHz band identified as suitable for oceanographic radar operations.
+Europe supports new primary and secondary allocations for the radiolocation service in portions of the 3 to 50 MHz band identified as suitable for oceanographic radar operations.

-CEPT also supports the completion of studies to determine the technical and regulatory conditions to protect other services in these frequency bands.
+Europe also supports technical and regulatory conditions to protect incumbent services in the frequency bands between 3 and 50 MHz where new allocations to radiolocation are introduced.
+Therefore Europe is of the view that as a consequence an upgrade of the mobile service in certain bands is required.

 Background